CeasarSS/Cyber-Security-Portfolio/Professional Statement.md

 # Professional Statement in Cyber-Security

-As a tech enthusiast, I am committed to safegaurd the people, organizations, society and their assets by following the laws and regulations in the era of internet technology.
+As a tech enthusiast, I am committed to safeguard the businesses and their assets by following the laws and legal regulations in the era of internet technology.

-By innovating and applying high technologies like generative artificial intelligence in cybersecurity applications, trying to achieve high level of integrity and sustainability.
+By innovating and applying high technologies like generative artificial intelligence in the cybersecurity applications, trying to achieve high level of integrity and sustainability.

-The triangle of the high technology, business administration and many years of working experience - from development up to stabilizing business critical service operations in different industries, has empowered me to design, develop, improve and apply cybersecurity measurements.
+The triangle of the high technology, business administration and many years of working experience
+- from development up to stabilizing business critical service operations in different industries, has empowered me to design, develop, improve and apply cybersecurity measurements.

-My vision consist of:
-* Safegaurd the people, organizations and society
+Vision:
-* Reducing the system vulnerabilities
+* Maintain the business continuity
-* Increase system integrity and reliability
+* Increase integrity and reliability in business cases
+* Analyzing and mitigating the security vulnerabilities
-* Minimizing the cost and the damages by cyber attacks
+* Minimizing the cost and the damages caused by cyber attacks

 Industry of focus:
 * Financial Sector industries